IIXIIII/CS639_NLP_group17/README.md

 ## Project Overview

-This project investigates the generalization ability of **LLM-based agents** in interactive environments.

-We use the **Operating System (OS) domain of AgentBench**, where an agent must translate natural language instructions into executable **bash commands** and interact with the system environment.
+This project investigates the failure modes of **LLM-based agents** on the **Operating System (OS) domain of AgentBench**, where an agent must translate a natural-language instruction into a sequence of executable **bash commands** under an 8-round interaction cap.

-Tasks involve:
+Tasks fall into two types:

 - Retrieving information from the system (**QA tasks**)
 - Modifying system state using shell commands (**operation tasks**)

-The OS benchmark contains **144 test tasks** with an average of **~8 interaction rounds per task**.
+The OS benchmark contains **144 evaluation tasks**.
+We evaluate two proprietary LLM agents — **gpt-5.4-nano** and **gemini-2.5-flash** — under both:

+- the **original AgentBench prompt** (`os-std`), and
+- an **optimized prompt** (`os-std-opt`) that augments the system message with eight behavioral guidelines targeting commonly observed failure modes.

+We then apply a **seven-category automatic failure taxonomy** to every failed trajectory to characterize *which* failure modes the optimized prompt mitigates and *which* it amplifies.
+Our central finding is that prompt-only intervention does not strictly improve agent behavior; instead, it **redistributes** failures across categories.

 ---